 Clear Access has no monthly fee for account holders ages 13 to 24.
-Teens 16 and under will need a joint account holder who is over the age of 18.
+Teens 16 and under will need a parent or guardian who is over the age of 18.

 Wells Fargo Clear Access was certified by the Bank on National Account Standards as meeting the requirements for safe and affordable bank accounts with no overdraft fees.
 A straightforward account with few bells and whistles, the account includes access to the user-friendly Wells Fargo mobile banking app and mobile check deposits.
 You also get Zelle person-to-person payments and a debit card compatible with digital wallets like Google Pay.

-There are no overdraft fees with Clear Access, but transactions that would bring your account into the negative are likely to be declined.
+The Clear Access account does charge overdraft fees, but transactions that would bring your account into the negative are likely to be declined.
 There is no minimum balance requirement, but you’ll need a $25 minimum opening deposit.

-The Chase First Checking Account is available to kids ages 6 to 17 and has no monthly fees.
+Chase First Banking is available to kids ages 6 to 17 and has no monthly fees.
 To open an account for your teen or tween, you must have a qualifying Chase checking account, such as Chase Total Checking.

 It’s easy to open an account online and make transfers from your account to the Chase First Banking account in the mobile app.
 You can set up automatic recurring transfers for allowance or approve requests from your child for money.

 Set a spending limit for general spending or for specific purposes.
 You can even create a list of approved stores where your child can shop with their debit card.
 For existing Chase customers, Chase First is one of the smartest choices for a teen checking account due to the convenience and easy parental controls.